the-kompany/gobol/README.md

 GOBOL is inspired by verbs and features found in [COBOL](https://en.wikipedia.org/wiki/COBOL), [Go](https://golang.org/), [Python](https://www.python.org/) and the deprecated Warehouse language from [Taurus Software](https://taurus.com/) specifically.

 [GOBOL Language Reference Guide](https://github.com/the-kompany/gobol/blob/master/language_reference.md)

+We are looking for code contributors on the transpiler end specifically and also some corporate sponsors to bring this to fruition.
+If you have a bigdata or analytics company, this is something that would be useful for you.